SaiDarshan2003/MULTI-CLASS-CLASSIFICATION/README.md

 Assign the counter value using the Counter function
 ### Step 4:
 Using a for loop, plot the points using scatter function
 ## Program:
 ```
-/*
-Program to implement the multi class classifier.
 Developed by: Sai Darshan G
 RegisterNumber: 212221240047
-*/
-# 03 MULTICLASS CLASSIFICATION
 from numpy import where
 from collections import Counter
 from sklearn.datasets import make_blobs